VR Leveraged in Digital Customer Communities Enhance Customer Engagement

 - Grow sales: In one of our private communities, customers are buying 40 percent more products, distributors are selling 70 percent more products, and the community reached financial break-even in less than two years.

-Once you have constructed your digital hotel foundation, which includes your CRM system containing your robust customer profiles as well as your data management platform, you are ready to raise the customer engagement bar by adding emerging technology throughout the hotel.
+Once you have constructed your digital customer community foundation, which includes your CRM system containing your robust customer profiles as well as your data management platform, you are ready to raise the customer engagement bar by adding emerging technology throughout the digital customer community.
 During this time of COVID-19, we find one of the most popular additions is a widget that allows for online video meetings like those currently offered by Zoom, Go-To-Meeting, Microsoft Teams, and others.
-This online meeting widget can be installed in three locations in your digital hotel:
+This online meeting widget can be installed in three locations in your digital customer community:

 - In the digital lounge located on the ground floor of your hotel, where customers meet for virtual drinks, exchange peer-to-peer stories, resolve service or technical issues, pose “Ask the Expert” questions, take surveys, complete polls, and participate in forums.